daisybellelewis/CYPLAN255/README.md

 #### MODULE 5: WORKING WITH GEOSPATIAL DATA

 - **Wed, Mar 9 -- Intro to Geospatial Data Analysis:** Vector vs. raster; coordinate reference systems and projections; spatial data types and file formats; spatial indexing; common spatial transformations
+  - Assignments
+    - Keep working on your project proposal analyses.

   - Exercises
     - Get familiar with OpenStreetMap by reading about it [here](https://wiki.osmfoundation.org/wiki/Main_Page), and contribute at least one (1) change to a Humanitarian OpenStreetMap (HOTOSM) project by following the HOTOSM [quickstart guide](https://tasks.hotosm.org/learn/quickstart).